 - Lafayette College: Econ 251- Intermediate Microeconomics (Supplemental Instructor, Spring 2014)

-I am a 3rd year PhD candidate interested in development, agriculture, and behavioral economics.
-While I often work with survey data that was already collected.
-I have spent some time in the field in India!
-I also currently organize the Development Lunch Seminar Series.
+I am a 5th year PhD candidate interested in development, agriculture, and behavioral economics.
+While I often work with survey data that was already collected, I have spent some time in the field in India!
+I also am a current co-president of Economists for Equity at Berkeley.